Last Updated: July 31, 2024

 United States of America

-Geraldine Ferraro was an American attorney, politician and US Congress member who had a net worth of $4 million at the time of her death.
+Geraldine Ferraro was an American attorney, politician, and U.S. Congress member who had a net worth of $4 million at the time of her death in 2011.
 Geraldine Ferraro is probably best remembered for becoming the first female vice presidential candidate representing a major American political party.
 She ran as Walter Mondale's running mate in the 1984 election.
 They ultimately lost to incumbent President Ronald Reagan and Vice President George H. W. Bush.
-Subsequently, she went on to run for a seat in the US Senate from New York in 1992 and 1998, both times losing in the primary election.
+Subsequently, she went on to run for a seat in the U.S. Senate from New York in 1992 and 1998, both times losing in the primary election.
 In the meantime, she also served as an alternate delegate to the World Conference on Human Rights in 1993.
-Geraldine Anne Ferraro died at the age of 75, on March 26th 2011, twelve years after being diagnosed with multiple myeloma.
+Geraldine Ferraro died at the age of 75 on March 26th, 2011, twelve years after being diagnosed with multiple myeloma.

 Early Life

-Geraldine Ferraro was born on August 26, 1935 in Newburgh, New York to parents Antonetta Ferraro and Dominick Ferraro.
-Her parents were both originally from Italy and her mother worked as a seamstress while her father owned restaurants.
-She had three brothers who were born before her but one died in infancy and the other died at age three.
+Geraldine Anne Ferraro was born on August 26, 1935, in Newburgh, New York.
+She was the daughter of Antonetta Ferraro and Dominick Ferraro.
+Her parents were both originally from Italy, and her mother worked as a seamstress while her father owned restaurants.
+Geraldine had three brothers who were born before her, but one died in infancy, and the other died at age three.
 She attended Mount Saint Mary's in Newburgh when she was young.
-When she was eight years old, her father died of a heart attack.
-Ferraro's mother invested the remainder of the family's money but lost it, forcing the family to move to a low-income area in the South Bronx while her mother worked in the garment industry.
+When Ferraro was eight years old, her father died of a heart attack.
+Antonetta invested the remainder of the family's money but lost it, forcing the family to move to a low-income area in the South Bronx.
+There, Antonetta worked in the garment industry.

 Career

-Though she was a newcomer to the House, Ferraro made a vivid impression upon arrival and became a protege of House Speaker, Tip O'Neil.
-She rose rapidly within the party's hierarchy and was elected to be the Secretary of the House Democratic Caucus for 1981 to 1983 and again for 1983 to 1985.
+Though she was a newcomer to the House, Ferraro made a vivid impression upon arrival and became a protege of House Speaker Tip O'Neil.
+She rose rapidly within the party's hierarchy and was elected to be the Secretary of the House Democratic Caucus from 1981 to 1983 and again from 1983 to 1985.
 This entitled her to a seat on the influential Steering and Policy Committee.
 In 1983, she was named to the powerful House Budget Committee and also served on the Public Works and Transportation Committee and the Post Office and Civil Service Committee.

 Getty Images